soyebcodes/soyebcodes/readme.md

 ---

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> “Simplicity is the soul of efficiency.” – Austin Freeman